Skip to main content

 catfish on limb line

-Commercial non-game fishing devices run the gamut from trotlines and limb lines to jugs, baskets, and a variety of nets.
-One of the lesser known, but locally popular, non-game fishing devices that still sees wide use today is called a yo-yo.
+Commercial non-game fishing devices run the gamut from trotlines and limb lines to jugs, baskets and a variety of nets.
+One of the lesser-known, but locally popular, non-game freshwater fishing devices that still sees wide use today is called a yo-yo or automatic fishing reel.
+As a fishing device, the yo-yo is unique for not relying on a spinning reel or a rotating spool.
+Instead, it automatically sets a hook when a fish bites.

-Yo-Yo fishing is a variation of limb line fishing with a mechanical twist.
-Between the limb and the line is a spring-loaded retractable reel, similar in principle to the pull-start of a push lawnmower.
+Yo-yo fishing is a variation of limb line fishing with a mechanical twist.
+Between the limb and the line is a spring-loaded retractable reel on a stainless steel spring, similar in principle to the pull-start of a push lawnmower.
 The line is pulled out and a release stops the coil in the reel from retracting.
-When a fish takes the bait, it pulls the line, the trigger is released, and the coil winds the line in, both setting the hook and fighting the fish and will often pull a smaller fish right out of the water.
+When a fish takes the bait, it pulls the line, the wire or flat trigger is released and the coil winds the line in, both setting the hook and fighting the fish and will often pull a smaller fish right out of the water.

-Due to its non-game status in many states, catfish are the most frequently sought target when fishing with yo-yos.
+Due to its non-game status in many states, catfish are the most frequently sought target when using a yo-yo as a fishing reel.

 catfishing with yo yo

-All species of catfish get lumped together as scavengers when in truth, specific baits all have different appeals depending upon the type of catfish you’re after.
-It’s a well-known fact among veteran catfish anglers that flathead catfish will turn up their nose at anything other than a freshly cut bait or a whole live bait.
+All species of catfish get lumped together as scavengers, when in truth, specific baits all have different appeals depending upon the type of catfish you’re after.
+It’s a well-known fact among veteran catfish anglers that flathead catfish will turn up their nose at artificial lures or anything other than freshly cut bait and whole live bait.
 Blue catfish tend to be more opportunistic feeders but still depend largely on fresh fish, mussels and crayfish for their diet.

-Thanks to their sense of smell, channel catfish will eat nearly anything, especially with an odor, so anglers use a variety of smelly baits - minnows, cut shad, and worms, which makes the channel catfish a good target when yo-yo fishing.
+Channel catfish are bottom-feeders that extensively rely on their sense of smell to feed, similar to carp.
+Thanks to their kene olfactory senses, channel catfish will eat nearly anything, especially with an odor, so anglers use a variety of smelly baits, including minnows, cut fish like shad or crappie and worms, which makes the channel catfish a good target when yo-yo fishing.

 If there is one bait with the potential of outshining the rest when it comes to enticing channel catfish, it’s stink bait.
 As stink baits get a bad rap from anglers who have never tried them, or possibly never been successful using them, bait manufacturers have attempted to soften the name by rebranding the gooey, peanut butter-like substance as dip baits.